 In macroeconomic terms, the United States’ total exported goods represent 7.7% of its overall Gross Domestic Product for 2019 ($21.439 trillion valued in Purchasing Power Parity U.S. dollars).
 That 7.7% for exports to overall GDP in PPP for 2019 compares to 8.1% for 2018.
 This seems to indicate a relatively decreasing reliance on products sold on international markets for America’s total economic performance, at least in the short term.

 Another key indicator of a country’s economic performance is its jobless rate.
-America’s average unemployment rate in 2019 was 3.725%, down from 3.892% one year earlier as reported by the International Monetary Fund.
+America’s unemployment rate was 6.7% in November 2020, up from an average 3.892% one year earlier as reported by the International Monetary Fund.